top of page

 GOLD DUST WOMAN

-On Old Money New York
+On Old Money-New York

 ree

-‘Do I look burnt?’
+“Do I look burnt?”
 She asked her companion.

 On the contrary, her face bared the smoothness of a blade, and to look at her was to wonder if she was the possessor of extraordinary genes or, perhaps more reasonably, an exclusive supply of disinfected air.
 I never understood her concern.

-Her name was Lauren, and she came there often, and we spoke a few times before she disappeared into a trail of sand and a gust of mould, and quite often I have wondered if she ever was at all.
-She used to say that wealth was not in your pocket, but in the small circle you keep, the secrets you hide, the unapologetic code by which you live your life and an unlimited vocation for indifference.
-And I am sure she killed her husband and took all his money, because that is precisely how she wore her Chanel, and tossed her Birkin and twisted her wrists – with an untreatable dismiss of human life.
-And every time I’d take her order the air was still, and time would slow, and she would always want the same damn thing: pineapple juice…
+Her name was Lauren, and she came there often, and we spoke a few times before she disappeared into a trail of sand and a gust of mold.
+And quite often I have wondered if she ever was at all.
+She used to say that wealth was not in your pocket, but in the small circle you keep, the secrets you hide, the unapologetic code by which you live your life, and an unlimited vocation for indifference.
+And I am sure she killed her husband and took all his money, because that is precisely how she wore her Chanel, and tossed her Birkin, and twisted her wrists – with an untreatable dismiss of human life.

 bottom of page